Internet retailing (eCommerce) is the fastest growing market in the retail industry.

 A retail marketing strategy is a plan you use to attract new customers and convince them to either shop in-store or place an order online.

 Acquiring new customers is the top of the mind for all retailers.
 To ensure peak performance, the retail marketing strategy needs to be continually assessed.

 A powerful strategy is going to help you differentiate your retail business from your competitors.
 At the same time, it’s going to highlight what makes you unique, why customers should pay attention to you, and most importantly, how you can effectively target these people.

 Here’s what you need to know about crafting a robust retail marketing strategy.

 1. Define your target audience

-The more specific you get, the better you’ll be able to market your products towards them, especially when doing online advertising.
+The more specific you get, the better you’ll be able to market your products towards them, especially when doing online retail advertising.